BSc Ecology and Wildlife Conservation with Foundation

 Most of our staff are actively engaged in research, and our work on wildlife ecology and conservation feeds into undergraduate teaching.
+98% of students in the School of Biological Sciences said our teaching staff were good or very good at explaining things (National Student Survey, 2023).
 You will also have the opportunity to take part in original research with a potentially global impact.

 The University of Reading’s award-winning campus is home to more than a thousand different animal species and is extremely useful for learning fieldwork skills.
 It offers multiple habitats for study, including lakes, hay meadows and woodlands, and allows you to step straight from the laboratory to the field.
 Additionally, the University owns a number of large farms, which can be used as sites for final-year projects.